InesPinha/InesPinha/README.md

 I am pleased to promote a collaborative environment where the entire team feels good.

-I have always worked part-time (~30 hours per week) in order to reconcile with the voluntary service that I perform and value.
+I have always worked 4 days per week in order to reconcile with the voluntary service that I perform and value.

 ✉ inespinhamonteiro@gmail.com